kouzt123/zhitaoblog/index.md

 ## Zhitao's blog on GitHub Pages

-As OpenShift is no longer truly free.
-I'll transfer all my words onto Github Pages.
+As Redhat OpenShift is no longer truly free.
+I'll transfer all my blogs onto Github Pages.
 Hopefully everything will go well.

 ### Contact Information